AryanJ-NYC/nestjs-graphql-tutorial/README.md

 2. `npm run start:dev`
 3. Go to http://localhost:3000/graphql
 4. Run either the `messages` query or `createMessage` as described in the tutorial

+Or visit https://enigmatic-journey-72826.herokuapp.com/graphql to see a live demonstration.